 What happens if I chose to declare bankruptcy?

-When a bankruptcy occurs, you will work with the Licensed Insolvency Trustee (LIT) complete your assessment and at which your bankruptcy will become active after filing with Office of the Superintendent of Bankruptcy (OSB).
-At which point:
+When bankruptcy occurs, you will work with the Licensed Insolvency Trustee (LIT) to complete your assessment.
+Your default will become active after filing with the Office of the Superintendent of Bankruptcy (OSB).
+At this point, the following occurs: